 Where I think that vinegar falls down as a truly green cleaning solution, is that like anything, white vinegar has a carbon footprint.
 White vinegar is mostly made of water, so there is a carbon cost of transporting a heavy product that has a high water content.

 However, I think this is no different from buying conventional cleaning products, which are also mostly water-based.
 Homemade cleaning products also contain fewer harsh chemicals compared to shop-bought alternatives.
-And if you buy vinegar in bulk there is a huge reduction in plastic usage compared to buying shop-bought cleaners.
+And if you buy white vinegar in bulk there is a huge reduction in plastic usage compared to buying shop-bought cleaners.

 Meanwhile, using vinegar to make natural cleaning products can be much cheaper.
 This makes it a more accessible natural cleaning option for many.
 I will leave this one up to you to decide whether white vinegar as a cleaning solution matches your own environmental ethics.